fauxsaurus/fauxsaur.us/src/en/blog/2019-03-02-learning-from-rwby-trailers.md

 Plus, everyone has a strong, unique color scheme that prevents them from getting lost amidst the chaos on screen.
 Every trailer features a fair amount of red, black, and white, but the White trailer drops most of the red which the Black trailer ironically picks up.

-{% include img.html url="/img/rwby-black-trailer.jpg" description="RWBY's Black Trailer utilizes a large amount of red." %}
+{% image "/img/rwby-black-trailer.jpg", "RWBY's Black Trailer utilizes a large amount of red." %}

 Though to be fair, this use of red does help accentuate the characters' black and white clothing a bit better.
 The first two trailers also have a fair bit of snow, which the second trailer puts on full display with the palette, iconography, flooring, and skating parts.
 And despite its namesake, the Yellow trailer doesn't feature much yellow, save for the motorcycle and Yang herself, which only further serves to shine the spotlight on her.